 At the centre of the Bazaar is the 7th century Jokhang temple.
-There were many Tibetan Buddhists in traditional clothes making a Kora around the temple.
+It is a beautiful temple and was one of the most colourful ones we’d seen.
+There were many Tibetan Buddhists in traditional clothes making a Kora around the temple, including some prostrating themselves.
 Koras are often performed by Tibetan Buddhists.
 It is the clockwise circling around a Buddhist structure, for example: a mani stone, chorten, monastery complex or even a mountain or lake.

-Jokhang Temple has many pilgrims performing Koras around it including some prostrating themselves.
-It is a very important site for Buddhists as it has the only statue of Present Buddha made while he was alive.
+Jokhang is a very important site for Buddhists as it houses the only statue of Present Buddha that was made while he was alive.
 The temple was built in the 7th century when Buddhism was just becoming popular in Tibet.
-At that time people practiced Bon, a type of animism.
-Legend says that Jokhang was built over a lake where locals paid taxes to the king by sacrificing animals and children (!) to the lake.
-Jokhang is a beautiful temple and was one of the most colourful ones we’d seen.
+Before Buddhism most people practiced Bon, a type of animism.
+Legend says that Jokhang was built over a lake where Bon locals paid taxes to the king by sacrificing animals and children (!) to the lake.

 It was nearing the end of our trip, but we still had the most anticipated site to see, the UNESCO World Heritage Site, Potala Palace.
 What an incredible site.
 It’s massive and very majestic.
 Set on a hill, Potala can be seen from many points in Lhasa, so we had seen it from a distance, but to be in front of it is awe-inspiring.
 The Palace was built on the grounds of an old 7th century monastery.
 The 5th Dalai Lama reconstructed it to be Potala Palace in the 17th century and incorporated 2 shrines from the original temple.
 It was used as the Dalai Lama’s residence for the 5th and all successive Dalai Lamas, until the current one had to flee Tibet as a youth.

 After our visit inside, we did a Kora around Potala and then visited a small nunnery at the base of the Palace.
 It was only one small room with statues.
 Later in the evening we went to see the Potala lit up.
 It was spectacular – a highlight of our trip.

-Coming up next: Rhinos, Rafting and Flying
+Coming up next: Rhinos, Rafting and Flying in Nepal

 If you like what you read, please share it using the links below.